osamaishtiaq/osamaishtiaq.github.io/README.md

 * Node.js, Express.js and Shopify Admin API used for backend.
 * React.js and Redux used for Frontend

-**iSongs Music Search Engine**
-* Music Search Engine built from scratch with Node.js and Elastic Search
-* Deployed on On-premise infrastructure and optimized to handle large traffic.

 **Encompass PSDK Plugin for Arivs Mortgages**
 * Encompass LOS Plugin for Arivs Mortgages.
 Facilitates document sending, Loan creation and other common tasks for Arivs Loan Officer
 * Developed using C# Windows Form and Ellie Mae Encompass SDK

 **Building Inspection System**
 * Developed complete building inspection and inventory management system.
 Being used by JamatKhanas all over the world for inspection and management of large buildings.
 * Built with Angular 8 Framework, SQL Server, Azure, SSIS Reporting and ASP.Net Core

 **Data Warehousing and ETL Tool for Encompass DataConnect**
 * Built Data Warehousing and ETL Tool for EllieMae DataConnect